International Criminal Court issues arrest warrant for Putin over Russia's alleged war crimes in Ukraine

 "They will enjoy some impunity while they stay within Russia," Van Schaack said, "but what we have seen is perpetrators don't stay within their home states.
 They want to go shopping in Europe or go on vacation somewhere, and they get identified, and then the law enforcement is activated.
 And we are never more integrated than we are now."

-Alex Whiting, a Harvard Law professor who worked in the office of the ICC prosecutor, explained, "The issuance of arrest warrants is the first step to achieving accountability for war crimes — it signals that there is evidence that war crimes have been committed and that identified individuals are responsible for them and the persons charged will forever run the risk of arrest or surrender, particularly if they travel to one of the 123 states that are members of the court."
+Alex Whiting, a Harvard Law professor who worked in the office of the ICC prosecutor, explained to CBS News, "The issuance of arrest warrants is the first step to achieving accountability for war crimes — it signals that there is evidence that war crimes have been committed and that identified individuals are responsible for them and the persons charged will forever run the risk of arrest or surrender, particularly if they travel to one of the 123 states that are members of the court."

 President Biden has called Putin a "war criminal" and called for him to face trial, but the U.S. is not part of the International Criminal Court, having never ratified the treaty that created the institution.